 But how?
 In this guide we'll explore some best practices for an employee to deliver great customer service through social media, whether you're just getting started on the job or taking your social care to the next level.

 BE WHERE YOUR CUSTOMERS ARE

 One of the first challenges to providing great customer service over social media is determining where to focus time and resources.
 While marketing efforts may drive traffic to targeted social sites, customer service teams must meet their customers where they're already socializing.
 For most companies, Facebook and Twitter will be the primary focus for social care, but some brands may find that their customers also frequent Google+, LinkedIn, Pinterest, Instagram, or other social sites.

-To figure out where your customers are, search for mentions of your brand within popular social sites.
+To feel out where your audience is, search for mentions of your brand within popular social sites.
 Whether this is a first step toward creating a social media presence, or something your marketing department has already done, it is a mistake to leave dialogue about your brand solely to online commenters and the Google search algorithm.

-If you find that customers aren't yet talking about your brand online, look for ways to include yourself in conversations relevant to your industry.
-The way to be welcomed into social conversations is to add something of value.
+If you find that your audience aren't yet talking about your brand online, look for ways to include yourself in conversations relevant to your industry.
+The way, for an employee to be welcomed into social conversations is to add something of value.